dbarrosop/dbarrosop.github.io/_drafts/vagrant_box_ios_xr.md

 Creating vagrant boxes is fairly easy.
 To show you how to do it we will create a vagrant box for IOS-XR.
 Before we start you will need the following:

  * Vagrant, of course.
-For more information check the following post:
+For more information check the following post: **FIXME**
  * Virtualbox.
  * An OVA for IOS-XR.
-I am using @iosxrv-k9-demo-5.3.0.ova@.
+I am using `iosxrv-k9-demo-5.3.0.ova`.

  <!--more-->